sonic-net/sonic-mgmt/ansible/doc/README.testbed.Overview.md

 The IxNetwork API Server docker is installed in the Testbed server along with sonic-mgmt docker.
 It provides API server, that is used to configure the Traffic Generator (IxNetwork) using restPy APIs.
 It is capable of offering multiple sessions of IxNetwork API server.
 Each session runs independent of each other and configures IxNetwork.

 ### Network connections
-- IxNetwork API server is connected to the IxNetwork Chassis via the management port.
+- IxNetwork API server is connected to IxNetwork via the management port.
 - IxNetwork test ports are directly connected to single or multiple DUTs.